Component: Form management - Data management

 - You must select a data type for the custom field.

-- List of the data types is pre-defined with 12 types.
-Those are: Array, Boolean, DateTime, Document, Double, Enum, ForeignKey, Guid, Integer, Long, Object, and String.
+- The list of data types is pre-defined with 12 types: Array, Boolean, DateTime, Document, Double, Enum, ForeignKey, Guid, Integer, Long, Object, and String.

 Field type